rohanrobinson/athena-frontend/DataModel.md

 ```

 ## Philosphy Collection
-Consists of individual documents corresponding to individual philosophies (ie. Platoism, Taoism, Rationalism etc).
+Consists of individual documents corresponding to individual philosophies (ie. Platoism, Taoism, Rationalism etc).<br>
-Each document will store basic information about its philosophy (ie. id, name, description, key figures etc),
+Each document will store basic information about its philosophy (ie. id, name, description, key figures etc),<br>
-along with a list of related quotes (stored using ids referencing quote documents) and image(s).
+along with a list of related quotes (stored using ids referencing quote documents) and image(s).<br>
 {
     _id: 4099018,
     name: "Platoism",